Bluperman949/Maker.nvim/README.md

 }
 ```

-<small>I haven't used any plugin managers aside from lazy.nvim.
-If you have examples for other plugin managers, please contribute them.</small>
+<sub>I haven't used any plugin managers aside from lazy.nvim.
+If you have examples for other plugin managers, please contribute them.</sub>

 ## Configuration